These hints are designed to give you just the hint you need to get to the next part.

 fire.)

-are neighbors.
+D and E are neighbors.

-, or any three-letter sequence from the alphabet.
+DEF, or any three-letter sequence from the alphabet.

-Now you have completed three tests, and earned three rewards: The head is X
+Now you have completed three tests, and earned three rewards: The head is X, the body is the

 tail of a skink, and the tail is the head of a viper.
 In the next hint, I'll tell you the word, but if